eco619/engineering-docs/engineering-principles/change-management-standard.md

 A core responsibility should change when engineering evidence demonstrates that the responsibility itself requires change.

-Well-managed change preserves architectural integrity, respects completed Validation, improves Implementation quality, and supports the long-term evolution of the platform.
+Well-managed change preserves architectural integrity, respects completed Validation, improves Implementation and Integration quality, supports effective Implementation Verification and Baseline Testing, and contributes to the long-term evolution of the platform.

 Technology should strengthen human judgment.
 It should never replace it.